purpleclay/gitz/docs/git/log.md

 1b1f4a725cfe44d5c9bd992be59f1130ed9d9911 docs: create docs using material mkdocs
 ```

-## Filtering the log with pattern matching :material-new-box:{.new-feature title="Feature added on the 10th March 2023"}
+## Filtering the log with pattern matching

 Filter the commit log to only contain entries that match any set of patterns (_regular expressions_) using the `WithGrep` option: